vivianca/Disarming_Loaded_Words_App/README.md

 ## Current status:

-The plugin can accurately highlight biased words from our corpus in a Google Docs document.
+The plugin can accurately highlight case-insensitive biased words from our corpus in a Google Docs document.

 ## Next steps: